 S.No.
-Requirements of Rule 5(1) Details (i) The ratio of the remuneration of each director to the median remuneration of the employees of the company for the financial year Mr.Jagesh Kumar Khaitan16.68 : 1Mr.
-Pavan Khaitan30.48 : 1 (ii) The percentage of increase in remuneration of each director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the Financial year Due to Covid-19 pandemic outbreak and lockdown, the directors have foregone their remuneration for 9 months as also in view of losses during the year, commission in the form of percentage of profits did not accrue, hence the relevant percentage of increase/ decrease is not given as the same is not comparable.
-In the case of KMPs, the remuneration paid was also lower. (iii) The percentage increase in the median remuneration of employees in the financial year; No salary increase was given during the year 2020-21 (iv) The number of permanent employees on the rolls of company 1351 employees as on 31.03.2021. (v) The explanation on the relationship between average increase in remuneration and company performance; No salary increase was given during the year 2020-21. (vi) Affirmation that the remuneration is as per the remuneration policy of the company Remuneration paid during the year is as per the approved remuneration policy of the company.
+Requirements of Rule 5(1) Details (i) The ratio of the remuneration of each director to the median remuneration of the employees of the company for the financial year Mr.Jagesh Kumar Khaitan 60.18:1 Mr. Pavan Khaitan 109.74:1 (ii) The percentage of increase / Decrease in remuneration of each director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the Financial year; Name Mr. Jagesh Kumar Khaitan (Chairman) Mr. Pavan Khaitan (Managing Director) Mr. Roshan Garg (CFO) Mr. Vivek Trehan (Company Secretary) (iii) The percentage increase in the median remuneration of employees in the financial year; 10.53% (iv) The number of permanent employees on the rolls of company; 1,313 employees as on 31.03.2022. (v) The explanation on the relationship between average increase in remuneration and company performance; The average increase in remuneration is 6.63% of all employees.
+Though the company has recorded marginal PBT but the operations have continued to be impacted due to covid-19 pandemic and as such despite the marginal profits, the management has extended increments to have employee friendly practices. (vi) Comparison of the remuneration of the Key Managerial Personnel against the performance of the company; Remuneration paid during the year is as per the remuneration policy of the company.